 · how students are to be informed and guided in these opportunities

-· what courses have departmental approval for the awarding of credit by portfolio assessment and how exceptions may be negotiated with the appropriate academic unit
+· what courses are approved by the department for the awarding of credit by portfolio assessment and how exceptions may be negotiated with the appropriate academic unit

-· how the student is to petition for credit by portfolio assessment
+· how the student petitions for credit by portfolio assessment

-· what fees are involved and how they are to be paid
+· what fees are involved and how they are paid

-· how, in general terms, a portfolio is to be assembled and presented to the academic unit
+· how, in general terms, a portfolio is assembled and presented to the academic unit

-· how the portfolios are to be assessed by faculty in terms of course learning equivalencies and how the academic unit requests the admissions office to enter credits for specific courses on the student's transcript
+· how the portfolio(s) is assessed by faculty in terms of course learning equivalencies and how the academic unit requests the admissions office to enter credits for specific courses on the student's transcript

 2. Students may explore opportunities for obtaining credit by portfolio assessment directly with departments offering courses.
-Listings of courses for which academic units are willing to receive petitions for awarding credit by portfolio assessment are to be maintained by the admissions office.
+The Undergraduate Admissions Office will maintain listings of courses approved by academic units to receive petitions for awarding credit by portfolio assessment.

 No grades are assigned to credits awarded by portfolio assessment.
 Ordinarily, no partial credit for a course is to be awarded by portfolio assessment.
 Normally, the assessment is to be completed within a thirty-day period.